vlutton/encore-ui/src/rxApp/README.md

     <rx-page title="'Some Title'" status="gamma">

 And the title will appear with a `Hello World!` tag beside it, styled the same was as our `alpha` status tag is styled.
-You can also define your own CSS style in your application and use those instead, passing it as the `class` value to `addStatus()`
+You can also define your own CSS style in your application and use those instead, passing it as the `class` value to `addStatus()`.

 All the tags are accessible inside of [rxBreadcrumbs](./#/component/rxBreadcrumbs) as well.
+Any breadcrumb that was created with `useStatusTag` will automatically receive the same status tag as you passed to `<rx-page>`.

 ### .page-actions